 Please don’t worry.
 Pay only if you are able.
 Classroom supplies, including “personal” items such as pencil boxes, folders and binders, already have been purchased for every student, so if you already have bought or received typical supplies, you could hold on to them for future use, or perhaps donate them.

 Backpacks and lunch boxes are not included.
 If you need a backpack for your student, please contact the school at 206-252-2800 starting in mid- to late August.
 (The office is closed part of the summer.)

-Teachers were asked last spring to specify their classroom’s needs.
+Teachers are asked each spring to specify their classroom’s needs.
 The items vary somewhat by classroom, but more than 2 dozen items, including pencils and other writing/drawing tools; notebooks and other paper products; binders and folders; tissues and hand-sanitizer.
-We are buying some sturdier items, such as rulers, that we expect to use for multiple years.
+We buy some sturdier items that we expect to use for multiple years.

 “So, does my student still need to bring anything from home?”

 Yes!
 A backpack, for sure, and lunch box if your student brings lunch.
-For example, your student might be asked to bring in a reusable water bottle, or (for projects) an empty shoe box or milk carton, etc. See #4.
+For example, your student might be asked to bring in a reusable water bottle, or (for projects) an empty shoe box or milk carton, etc. See next question.

 “Will teachers request additional supplies from families, anyway?”

-Teachers were asked last spring to specify their classroom’s needs, and the PTA ordered corresponding amounts of items.
+Teachers are asked each spring to specify their classroom’s needs, and the PTA ordered corresponding amounts of items.
 Some teachers may ask families to bring in special items.
 For example, your student might be asked to bring a reusable water bottle, or (for projects) an empty shoe box or milk carton, etc.

 “How did this program become the only way to buy supplies for my TM student?”

 “Where is the actual list for Grade __?
 I’d rather not pay the PTA to do this purchasing, since we already have pencils and many supplies at home.”